chesh27/Adaptive-Monte-Carlo-Localization-/README.md

 ![alt text][image_7]

 ### Personal Model - chesh_bot
-Chesh-bot reached the navigation goal in about minutes.
+Chesh_bot reached the navigation goal in about minutes.
 During the course of navigation.
 Similar to udacity bot, it was fairly accurate in following the global path while it was in the confined zone, but once it got to a more open area it deviated from the global path.
 Particle filters here also converged within the first minute.
-The images below display the progress that chesh bot made and the path it took to get to the navigation goal.
+The images below display the progress that chesh_bot made and the path it took to get to the navigation goal.

 [image_8]: ./images/p1.png
 ![alt text][image_8]